Sunday, September 30, 2018

 In this afternoon workshop, we will locate, assess, soften, stretch, strengthen and exercise the muscle groups of the pelvic floor, discuss mula bandha, abdominal health and how to utilize the pelvic floor in asana.
 We will begin with anatomy, lecture and discussion, followed by subtle experiential movements to awaken your understanding of this often ignored area.
 A series of specific exercises and asanas for the pelvic floor will follow.
 We will look at therapeutic application of postures and breathing for different conditions.
 Handouts will be provided.
 Bring your friends, sisters, mothers and daughters.
 Although helpful, no yoga experience is required.
 This workshop qualifies for continuing education credits with Yoga Alliance.

-Leslie Howard is a San Francisco-based yoga teacher, specializing in all things pelvic.
-She leads workshops and trainings nationally and is co-writing a book about the female pelvis.
+Leslie Howard is na Oakland-based yoga teacher, specializing in all things pelvic.
+She leads workshops and trainings nationally and has written a book about the female pelvis, Pelvic Liberation.
+She is a regular presenter for the Yoga Journal conferences and a regular contributor to Yoga Journal magazine.
 Her own struggles with healing her hips and pelvis led her to intense study of the anatomy, physiology, cultural messaging, history and energetics of this rich place.
-Her teaching is informed by over 3000 hours of yoga study with senior Iyengar yoga teachers, notably Manouso Manos and Patricia Walden.
+Her teaching is informed by over 3,000 hours of yoga study with senior Iyengar yoga teachers, notably Manouso Manos and Patricia Walden.
 She considers Ramanand Patel her most important influence and mentor.
-She is a regular presenter for Yoga Journal conferences and has online education offered at yogauonline.com.
+She has designed two very successful studies for UCSF on yoga to alleviate incontinence and pelvic pain.
+To learn more about Leslie, visit lesliehowardyoga.com